Review: ‘What Jennifer Did,’ starring Bill Courtice, Deborah Gladding, Alan Cooke, Hong Ngo, Nam Nguyen, David MacDonald and Fernando Baldassini

 Amanda, who is an ad agency executive, is domineering and has a prickly personality.
 Early on the movie, she tells Clay one of the main reasons why she wants to have this getaway trip: “I hate people.”
 Clay, who is a book author, is friendly and easygoing.
 Amanda tends to think the worst of people, while Clay is much more open-minded and optimistic.

-Archie and Amanda are generally well-behaved adolescents, but they have their occasional bratty or rebellious moments.
-Archie spends a lot of time playing video games, while Amanda is currently obsessed with watching all of the episode of the sitcom “Friends” in chronological order.
-Amanda is generally more curious than Archie is, but she is also more high-strung and more likely to get agitated.
+Archie and Rose are generally well-behaved adolescents, but they have their occasional bratty or rebellious moments.
+Archie spends a lot of time playing video games, while Rose is currently obsessed with watching all of the episodes of the sitcom “Friends” in chronological order.
+Rose is generally more curious than Archie is, but she is also more high-strung and more likely to get agitated.

 It isn’t long before bizarre thngs start to happen.
 The Sandfords are at a beach that is fairly crowded when an oil tanker slowly heads toward the beach and then crashes on the beach.
 Luckily, no one on the beach gets hurt, but it appears to be a ship that got there on its own, since no one is inside the ship.
 The beach patrol employees have no answer for this weird incident.